-The early nineties was the beginning of the “Heroin Chic” era and it collided beautifully with my teenage angst in perfect timing.
+The early nineties were the beginning of the “Heroin Chic” era and it collided beautifully with my teenage angst in perfect timing.
 I resonated fully.

 The dark depressing beauty, the perfectly disturbed pouts, and the general “fuck you” attitude was the perfect combination of who I was (at the time) and who I so desperately wanted to be.

 I was obsessed.
 Kate Moss, Amber Valletta and Helena Christensen were my goddesses and I wanted to be just like them.

 There were of course a few issues with this.
 I lived in nowhere New Mexico, I wasn’t tall, I was 14, and I had zero self confidence.

 Model land wasn’t in the cards, so I decided to do the one thing I could do to mirror my heroin goddesses…